AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 * Identify features and capability of Adobe Experience Cloud ID.
 * Identify uses for Adobe Launch.
-* Identify how to enable / support [!DNL Adobe Analytics] tags in the Adobe Experience Cloud Eco-system.
+* Identify how to enable/support [!DNL Adobe Analytics] tags in the Adobe Experience Cloud Eco-system.

-**Section 2: Analytics Strategy and Design based on a SDR (12%)**
+**Section 2: Analytics Strategy and Design based on an SDR (12%)**

 * Given a Solution Design Reference, identify which data objects have to be populated.
 * Given a part of a Tech Spec document, identify how to implement the data capture.